Relationship Between Pounds

 4. Rounding Too Early

 When scaling a recipe, round only at the end.
-Because of that, don’t round 1.
+Still, for example, if you need 1.
 5 lb of sugar, that’s 24 oz.
-So for example, if you need 1.
-5 lb to 1 lb and then add 8 oz; the math will still be correct, but it feels clunky.
+Don’t round 1.5 lb to 1 lb and then add 8 oz; the math will still be correct, but it feels clunky.

 5. Assuming 1 lb = 16 oz on All Labels